Counterfactual Learning of Stochastic Policies with Continuous Actions: Modeling of Continous Action Policies

-It is then tempting to use the available data to learn an estimator $\hat{\eta}(x,a)$ of the expected cost, for instance by using ridge regression to fit $y_i \approx \hat \eta(x_i, a_i)$ on the training data.
-Then, we may use the deterministic greedy policy $\hat{\pi}_{\text{DM}}(x) = \argmin_a \hat \eta(x, a)$.
 This approach, termed \emph{direct method} (DM), has the benefit of avoiding the high-variance problems of IPS-based methods, but may suffer from large bias since it ignores the potential mismatch between ${\hat{\pi}}_{\text{DM}}$ and $\pi_0$.
 Specifically, the bias is problematic when the logging policy provides unbalanced data samples (\textit{e.g.}, only samples actions in a specific part of the action space) leading to overfitting \citep{bottou2012, dudik2011, swaminathan2015}.
-Conversely, counterfactual methods re-balance these generated data samples with importance weights and mitigate the distribution mismatch to better estimate reward function on less explored actions.
-Nevertheless, such cost estimators can be sometimes effective in practice and may be used to improve IPS estimators in the so-called doubly robust (DR) estimator~\citep[][]{dudik2011} by applying IPS to the residuals $y_i - \hat \eta(x_i, a_i)$, thus using~$\hat{\eta}$ as a control variate to decrease the variance of IPS.
+Conversely, counterfactual methods re-balance these generated data samples with importance weights and mitigate the distribution mismatch to better estimate reward function on less explored actions (see explanations in Appendix \ref{sec:counterfactual_motivation}).
+Nevertheless, such loss estimators can be sometimes effective in practice and may be used to improve IPS estimators in the so-called doubly robust (DR) estimator~\citep[][]{dudik2011} by applying IPS to the residuals $y_i - \hat \eta(x_i, a_i)$, thus using~$\hat{\eta}$ as a control variate to decrease the variance of IPS.

-While such greedy deterministic policies may be sufficient for exploitation, stochastic policies may be needed in some situations, for instance when one wants to still encourage some exploration in a future round of data logs.
-Using a stochastic policy also allows us to obtain more accurate off-policy estimates when performing cross-validation on logged data.
-Then, it may be possible to define a stochastic version of the direct method by adding Gaussian noise with variance~$\sigma^2$:

-In the context of offline evaluation on bandit data, such a smoothing procedure may also be seen as a form of kernel smoothing for better estimation~\citep{Kallus2018PolicyEA}.